mattmdedek/landscape_resist/README.md

 Configuration Files:
 --------------------

-1. Raw data is stored in the data directory with one sub directory per field site.
+1. Site distance data is stored in the data directory with one sub directory per field site.

+2. Genetic distance data is stored by species

-2. A mapping file is required to map collections to collection arrays and field sites.
+3. A mapping file is required to map collections to collection arrays and field sites.
 This mapping file is stored in data/sample_arrays.txt. data/sample_arrays.txt is tab-delimited with three columns: